-The student must develop this plan in collaboration with his/her advisor.
-The plan states why the student has chosen the focus area and the ways in which it is expected to contribute to the student's doctoral research and/or future career plans (limit to 500 words).
-The advisor must sign indicating approval of the plan.

-The student submits the advisor-approved plan to the Graduate Student Services Office.
-A copy will be made for the student's electronic file and the original returned to the student.
+The student must develop this plan in collaboration with their advisor.
+Discussions should center around why the student has chosen the focus area and the ways in which it is expected to contribute to the student's doctoral research and future career plans.
+Once submitted by the student, the electronic form is then routed to the advisor.
+The advisor will indicate their approval of the plan, and the form will be routed to the Graduate Student Services Office.
+A copy will be placed in the student's electronic file.
+The student and advisor will also receive copies of the approval.